-We train a neuromorphic hardware chip to approximate the ground states of quantum spin models by variational energy minimization.
-Compared to variational artificial neural networks using Markov chain Monte Carlo for sample generation, this approach has the advantage that the neuromorphic device generates samples in a fast and inherently parallel fashion.
+Recent research has demonstrated the usefulness of neural networks as variational ansatz functions for quantum many-body states.
+However, high-dimensional sampling spaces and transient autocorrelations confront these approaches with a challenging computational bottleneck.
+Compared to conventional neural networks, physical-model devices offer a fast, efficient and inherently parallel substrate capable of related forms of Markov chain Monte Carlo sampling.
+Here, we demonstrate the ability of a neuromorphic chip to represent the ground states of quantum spin models by variational energy minimization.
 We develop a training algorithm and apply it to the transverse field Ising model, showing good performance at moderate system sizes (N≤10).
-A systematic hyperparameter study shows that scalability to larger system sizes mainly depends on sample quality which is limited by parameter drifts on the analog neuromorphic chip.
-The learning performance shows a threshold behavior as a function of the number of variational parameters of the ansatz, with approximately 50 hidden neurons being sufficient for representing critical ground states up to N=10.
-The 6+1-bit resolution of the network parameters does not limit the reachable approximation quality in the current setup.
-Our work provides an important step towards harnessing the capabilities of neuromorphic hardware for tackling the curse of dimensionality in quantum many-body problems.
+A systematic hyperparameter study shows that scalability to larger system sizes mainly depends on sample quality, which is limited by temporal parameter variations on the analog neuromorphic chip.
+Our work thus provides an important step towards harnessing the capabilities of neuromorphic hardware for tackling the curse of dimensionality in quantum many-body problems.

 Related to Project A05, A06